crypto-ninja/mcp-server-for-Github/ANTHROPIC_ATTRIBUTION.md

 As they encouraged: *"If you implement this approach, we encourage you to share your findings with the MCP community."*

-We shared our findings: [Link to GitHub Discussions post]
+We shared our findings: (https://github.com/orgs/modelcontextprotocol/discussions/629)

 Thank you to the Anthropic team for documenting this revolutionary pattern!